hankfanchiu/rails-lite/README.md

 A lightweight version of Ruby on Rails -- the "Rails Lite on Rack" web framework.

-Rails Lite includes ActiveRecord "Lite", a lightweight version of ActiveRecord from Rails.
+Rails Lite includes ActiveRecord Lite, a lightweight version of ActiveRecord.

-The purpose of this Rails Lite project is to demonstrate our understanding of MVC, the Ruby on Rails frameworks, and ActiveRecord-assisted SQL commands.
+The purpose of this Rails Lite project is to demonstrate understanding of MVC, the Ruby on Rails framework, and ActiveRecord-assisted SQL commands.

 ## Infrastructure

-Rails Lite is run on a Rack server, located in `/bin/server.rb`.
+Rails Lite is run on a Rack server, located in `/bin/server.rb`, utilizing the API to handle HTTP requests and responses.

 ### Middlewares

-Two custom middlewares are used: Stack Tracer and Static Assets.
+Two custom middlewares are implemented: Stack Tracer and Static Assets.

-#### Stack Tracer Middleware
+#### Stack Tracer

-The first middleware in the middleware stack to rescue all exceptions raised by any subsequent middlewares and app.
-It outputs a formatted status 500 error when any exception is raised.
+The Stack Tracer is the first in the middleware stack to rescue all exceptions raised by any subsequent middlewares and app.
+It outputs a status 500 error, formatted in HTML, when any exception is raised.

-#### Static Assets Middleware
+#### Static Assets

 Certain static assets are made accessible to the public by sending a GET request with `/public/` included in the path after the hostname.

-The Static Asset middleware matches the `/public/` path and responds with the corresponding static asset.
+The Static Asset middleware matches the `/public/` path and responds with the corresponding static asset, such as images and HTML files.

 ## Architecture and MVC